 It might not seem like it just yet, but spring is right around the corner.
 Before we know it, all of this ice and snow will melt and all of the colors will return to the outdoors.
-The transition from winter to spring is one of the most beautiful things to witness—and after living through so many long, dark days cooped up inside, no one is more excited to get back to nature than children and their parents.
+The transition from winter to spring is one of the most beautiful things to witness—and after living through so many long, dark days cooped up inside during the winter, no one is more excited to get back to nature than children and their parents.

 Even though it takes much longer to thaw than we’d like, we can start to enjoy spring as soon the weather warms up just the slightest bit.
 There’s plenty to do outside while we wait for the lazy, hazy days of spring, and there are many ways to celebrate the onset of another beautiful season.